instana/iOSAgent/README.md

 Performance alerts can be individually disabled/enabled and configured.

 ### Memory Warning
-Low memory alerts will get reported on the standard low memory system event which triggers the `UIApplication.didReceiveMemoryWarningNotification` notification.
+Low memory alerts will get reported on the standard low memory system beacon which triggers the `UIApplication.didReceiveMemoryWarningNotification` notification.

 ### Application Not Responding (ANR)
-ANR events will get reported after the main thread is blocked for more than the duration specified in the configuration.
+ANR beacons will get reported after the main thread is blocked for more than the duration specified in the configuration.
 It can also be adjusted at runtime, for example:

 	Instana.alerts.applicationNotRespondingThreshold = 1